enen92/script.module.thesportsdb/README.md

 # script.module.thesportsdb
 ![TheSportsDb Icon](http://s17.postimg.org/h3eanic3z/icon.png)

-A python module packaged as a Kodi script module to wrap all thesportsdb API methods for you to use on your own addon
+A python module packaged as a Kodi script module to wrap all thesportsdb API methods and for you to use on your own addon

 *Work/documentation in progress.....